Does GPS SmartPhone Use data

 What type of hardware do I need to run GPS service?

-You need a GPS receiver which comes as a built in feature in almost all smartphones (like Google Nexus, Samsung Galaxy versions and iPhones etc.) today.
+You need a GPS receiver which comes as a built in feature in almost all smartphones (like Google Nexus, Pixel, Samsung Galaxy versions and iPhones etc.) today.

 Where all can GPS work?